 Instead of listening for a trigger word or phrase, Bixby starts with the push of a button.
 There is a specific button for this on the left side.
 This is a bold move from Samsung because if Bixby doesn’t take off, the S8 will be stuck with a useless hardware button on the side of the phone.

-There will be a feature called Bixby Vision that will recognize things using the camera and show you information about them, or point you to Amazon to buy the product.
+Samsung's assistant also offers a function called Bixby Vision that will recognize things using the camera and show you information about them, or point you to Amazon to buy the product.

 The evolution of Samsung's custom UI continues on with the Galaxy S8.
 Based on Android 7.0 Nougat, Samsung has made some refinements to key points of the interface and it's now referred to as Samsung Experience 8.1.
 It's clean and fluid, a bit like the Pixel launcher.